 Other Tooth Replacement Options

 The traditional methods to replacing one missing tooth are with a dental bridge or a removable partial denture.
-A bridge is a fixed dental restoration that is made up of two dental crowns on both ends with the replacement tooth in between them.
+A bridge is a fixed dental restoration that we make using two dental crowns on both ends.
+We attach the replacement tooth in between them.
 To accommodate a dental bridge, the two adjacent teeth will need to be ground-down.

 Learn More About Our Dental Implants